tptirrell/tptirrell.github.io/_posts/2016-7-21-MovieRatings .md

 - Only 5.5% of movies before 1980 have an average rating (between 5 and 7) meaning as people rate older movies, their impressions are almost binary and these movies have either very high or very low ratings as a result.
-Also, movies from this time period that are "average" don't stand out and are less likel to be receive votes in the first place.
+Also, movies from this time period that are "average" don't stand out and are less likely to be receive votes in the first place.
 An older movie that's either great or awful is more likely to receive the attention and also the votes.

 ***Model Building***